beloglazov/couchdb-scala/README.md

 The Documents API implements operations for creating, querying, modifying, and deleting documents and their attachments.
 At this stage, it's time to discuss how Scala objects are represented in CouchDB and what `TypeMapping` is used for.
-One of the design goals of `couchdb-scala` is to make it as easy as possible to store and retrieve documents by automating the process of serialization and deserialization to and from JSON.
+One of the design goals of `CouchDB-Scala` is to make it as easy as possible to store and retrieve documents by automating the process of serialization and deserialization to and from JSON.
 This functionality is based on [uPickle](https://github.com/lihaoyi/upickle), which uses macros to